Skip to content

 A recorder has two halves:

 • Storage halfwhere it keeps data.
-Extends one of three base classes on the storage shelf.
+A typed bookkeeping structure on the storage shelf.

 This page is about the storage shelf.
 Three primitives, three different durability and indexing properties: